meilisearch/documentation/reference/api/settings.md

 <RouteHighlighter method="PATCH" route="/indexes/{index_uid}/settings/faceting"/>

 Partially update the faceting settings for an index.
+Any parameters not provided in the body will be left unchanged.

 #### Path parameters